 The monastery of Lluc is a popular destination.
 But it’s also the perfect starting point for a couple of beautiful circular tracks through shaded holm oak forest.
 And into the unique landscape of the Tramuntana which has been declared World Heritage Site by UNESCO, ten years ago.
 Walk along cobbled paths, abandoned charcoal burners sites, and fantastic rock formations that make you feel like a dwarf in the land of giants.
 And don’t miss Joan Bennàssar’s sculptures on the way to and on the premises of the cloister.

 If you feel like a little adventure, go for the Penya des Migdia.
-The path from picturesque Ermita de la Victòria starts through scented pine trees only to become more demanding soon.
+The path from picturesque Ermita de la Victòria leads through scented pine trees only to become more demanding, soon.
 Leading you right away to a spectacular passage, an old watchtower sticking to the rocks like a swallows nest.
 A masterpiece of Mallorcan architecture built more than 400 years ago.
-On the summit waits an old cannon and a fabulous view over the entire bay of Pollença and the peninsula of Formentor.
+On the summit waits an old cannon and a fabulous view of the entire bay of Pollença and the Formentor peninsula.

 Joan Bennàssar once introduced me to the Talaia de Alcúdia.
 My favorite hike here is the circular route across the Victória peninsula.
 Down and up steep ravines with more breathtaking views all along.
 On a clear day you can spot Menorca in the distance.
 And Platja des Coll Baix, a beautiful secluded beach at the end of the world, offers a great opportunity to go for a swim.
 What else could you want of a hike?